HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 • Smoke at 325-350°F until 160-165°F in the breast.

-• Cover loosely with foil and let rest for 30 minutes before carving.
+• Let rest for 20 minutes before carving.

 Americans prefer white meat over dark meat when it comes to turkey, so a whole, bone-in turkey breast may be the right choice for your Thanksgiving table or for any other time of year.